HuangOwen/Awesome-LLM-Compression/README.md

 - Intel® Neural Compressor: An open-source Python library supporting popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet) [[Code]](https://github.com/intel/neural-compressor)

+- LLM-Viewer: Analyze the inference of Large Language Models (LLMs).
+Analyze aspects like computation, storage, transmission, and hardware roofline model in a user-friendly interface. [[Code]](https://github.com/hahnyuan/LLM-Viewer)

 ## Contributing

 This is an active repository and your contributions are always welcome!
 Before you add papers/tools into the awesome list, please make sure that: